United States Army Central: World War II

-As a result of mobilization, the Third Army took on the role of training some of the huge numbers of recruits that the draft was bringing into the United States Armed Forces.
+As a result of mobilization, the Third Army initially helped take on the role of training some of the huge numbers of Army recruits that the draft was bringing in.
 Lieutenant General Walter Krueger, later to gain fame for his command of Sixth Army during operations in the Pacific, commanded Third Army from May 1941 until February 1943.
 Under his leadership, the basis of the Army's later success as a combat formation was laid.
 Krueger was succeeded by Lieutenant General Courtney Hodges who led the Army for the rest of 1943.
 The news that many had expected came in December 1943 and the Third Army was shipped from the United States to the United Kingdom.

 Third Army did not take part in the initial stages of Operation Overlord.
 However, when it did take the field, it was led by George S. Patton.
 When Third Army was moved to France, it was just after formations under the command of Omar Bradley had achieved the breakout from Normandy.
 Third Army followed up on that success and began a great dash across France, ultimately out-running its supply lines which halted it near the German border.

 After a period of consolidation, Third Army was ready to go on the offensive again.
 However, the Germans then launched their last great offensive of the war – the Battle of the Bulge.
 This battle was an attempt to repeat the decisive breakthrough of 1940.
 However, in 1944, the Germans were doomed to failure.
 Their own logistical problems surfaced, and they ground to a halt.
 Nevertheless, they had broken the U.S. front, and it took a great effort to reduce the resulting salient.
 In one of the great moves of the war, Patton heeded the advice of his Intelligence Officer, Oscar Koch, and planned to aid First Army if required.
 When the German offensive commenced, Patton was prepared to turn Third Army's axis of advance ninety degrees and advance north to the southern flank of the German forces.
 The German salient was reduced by the end of January 1945, and the remainder of the process of closing up to the Rhine could be completed.
 Some vicious fighting took place, but by April there was but one great natural barrier between Third Army and the heart of Germany.
 Unlike in 1918, the crossing of the Rhine was opposed.
 However, the bridgehead was won, and Third Army embarked on another great eastward dash.
 It reached Austria and in May liberated the Mauthausen-Gusen concentration camps complex.
 Its forces ended up in Czechoslovakia, the furthest east of any American units.